roobie/roobie.github.io/_drafts/uniform-accessor-javascript.md

   - API-design
 ---

-The [uniform access principle][wp-uap] can be applied when writing software to hide implementation details in an API.
-Consider the following (contrived) example:

-We are interfacing with an API out of our control, which has the following signature:
+The [uniform access principle][wp-uap] can be applied when writing software to hide implementation details in a module's API.
+Consider the following (contrived) example, where we are interfacing with an HTTP API out of our control, which has the following signature:

 ```
 GET /users/1